 Studies on social systems often focus on the association between individuals, as members of a group can show a preference to associate with specific individuals and maintain certain social links despite the frequent splitting and merging of the overall group.
 In many social mammals there is a tendency towards homophily, i.e., for individuals to associate with others that share similar characteristics such as age or sex (Carranza 1984, Le Pendu et al. 1995).
 A possible explanation for these preferences is that the cost of living in groups with members of the same age class or sex is lower due to similar physiological needs and a reduction in harmful inter or intra-sexual interactions (Conradt and Roper 2000; Ruckstuhl and Neuhaus 2000).
 Likewise, social relationships between individuals may be affected by kinship (Cassinello and Calabuig 2008; Wittenmyer et al. 2009; Podgórski et al. 2014) as well as by social rank as observed in horses (Equus caballus, Kimura 1998) and red deer (Cervus elaphus, Appleby 1983), where individuals spent more time close to other of similar rank.

 Associations can be stable or can change during the life on an individual, varying from long-term or even life-long associations (as shown, e.g., in birds, Teitelbaum et al. 2017; wild boars, Sus scrofa, Podgórski et al. 2014; feral horses and ponies, Cameron et al. 2009 and Stanley et al. 2018) to transitory or short-term associations (e.g., in spotted hyenas, Smith et al. 2011).
 Also the levels of gregariousness can differ between individuals of the same species or population and can be influenced by various factors such as age (Carter et al. 2013; Machanda et al. 2020) or reproductive status (Fischhoff et al. 2009; Vander Wal et al. 2015; Machanda et al. 2020).
-This can, however, also be a consistent individual characteristic that is maintained throughout life as recently studies on personality (i.e., the presence of behavioural differences that are repeatable over time and across situations) have shown (e.g., Krause et al. 2010; Firth et al. 2018).
+This can, however, also be a consistent individual characteristic that is maintained throughout life as recent studies on personality (i.e., the presence of behavioural differences that are repeatable over time and across situations) have shown (e.g., Krause et al. 2010; Firth et al. 2018).
 Sociability is indeed one of the five personality traits described in literature and it can affect reproductive success and survival and hence fitness (Réale et al. 2007).

 Social network analysis (SNA) is a powerful tool that can be applied to the analysis of several aspects of social behaviour (Sueur et al 2011; Sosa et al. 2021b).
 One of the most attractive features of SNA is that it allows to study the social organisation of animals at all levels (individual, dyad, group, population) and for all types of interaction (e.g., aggressive, cooperative, sexual, Krause et al. 2009), allowing a plethora of novel insights into the evolution and maintenance of sociality to be elucidated (Wey et al. 2008; Pinter-Wollman et al. 2014; Krause et al. 2015; Webber and Vander Wal 2019; Sosa et al. 2021b).
 As social structure can also affect population growth rates, dispersal and gene flow (Strier 1997), network analysis also has the potential to be an important tool in the management of wild populations (Tarlow and Blumstein 2007; Schakner et al. 2017, Snijders et al. 2017, Welch et al. 2020).